AnalogFeelings/Matcha/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/aestheticalz/matcha?label=Commit%20Activity&style=flat-square)
 ![Nuget](https://img.shields.io/nuget/v/MatchaLogger?label=NuGet&style=flat-square)

-A simple but neat logging library for .NET 6.0.
+A simple but neat logging library for .NET Standard 2.0.
 Includes XML documentation!

 ## Usage
 Create an instance of the `MatchaLoggerSettings` and intitialize it's members before passing it to the constructor of `MatchaLogger`. `MatchaLogger` implements `IDisposable`, so whenever you want to close the logger and dispose the log file stream, call the `Dispose()` method.